Portsmouth Club Profile

 Another thing to note is that a lot of the local Portsmouth pubs do not tend to serve food, unless you pick one of the 'chain' pubs.
 So bearing in mind the facilities inside the ground, you should note the burger van outside the stadium, whilst there is a McDonalds and a KFC between the Fratton End (opposite side of the ground) and the B&Q DIY chain store.

 Portsmouth does have a number of bars at Fratton Park.
 The Butler Reid Lounge, the Jimmy Dickinson Bar, the Montgomery Lounge, the Victory Lounge, the Chimes Lounge ... but basically nothing that any ordinary types will be allowed into.
 However, assuming Pompey's financial troubles haven't seen it taken down, Yeovil Town supporters should look out for something very familiar - a large white marquee on the North-East side of the ground (i.e. to the East side of the away end) that acts as a beer tent for supporters.
 This was put up in early 2007 and as far as we know it's still there, although up to date information on Fratton Park's operations is hard to find.

 Once inside the stadium, again expect facilities for away fans to be extremely limited.
-There is one small tea-bar (which certainly last season they were not selling alcohol at) and a set of toilets that have a reputation of being inadequate for the size of the stand.
+There is one small tea-bar (no alcohol unless things have changed under the Supporters Trust ownership) and a set of toilets that have a reputation of being inadequate for the size of the stand.
 Best advice therefore, is to sort out your food, drink and bathroom activities outside the stadium, or expect to miss part of the match stuck in queues.